 Bleach and water can also help eliminate spider webs and kill spiders and their eggs.
 You can dilute the bleach in water according to the instructions on the label.
 Put the solution in a spray bottle and spray directly on the spider webs inside and outside your home.
-If you’re spraying outside, let the bleach solution stay on the affected area for a while before wiping with a towel.
+If spraying outside, let the bleach solution stay on the affected area for a while before wiping it with a towel.
 Spray another layer of bleach and let it air dry.
 Use bleach solution inside your house with proper ventilation to avoid possible suffocation.

 Helping Hands Is Here To Save The Day!

 Helping Hands Cleaning Services is one of the leading cleaning companies in the Chicagoland area to handle all your cleaning needs.
 With years of experience, we provide excellent cleaning services in homes and offices.